jackfranklin/pulldown/README.md

 ## Changelog

+__V0.2.4__
+- show an error if the search term could not be resolved

 __V0.2.3__
 - pass in an output directory to save all files to (`pulldown backbone -o foo/`)
 - support saving a file to a particular name (`pulldown jquery:foo.js`)